Pfizer/BioNTech vaccine appears effective against mutation in new coronavirus variants -study

 A senior British lawmaker expressed concerns in an interview on Friday that COVID-19 vaccines might not work properly against the South African variant.
 He was not responding to questions about Friday’s data.

-The Pfizer/BioNTech COVID-19 vaccine and the one from Moderna Inc, which use synthetic messenger RNA technology, can be quickly adapted to address new mutations in the coronavirus if necessary.
-Scientists have suggested the changes could be made in as little as six weeks.

-The variant is not the first of the pandemic to emerge and Eleanor Riley, a professor of immunology and infectious disease at the Edinburgh University, said similar studies would need to be repeated as new mutations appear.
-“It may be necessary to tweak the vaccine over time,” she said.

-Additional reporting by Kate Kelland in London and Doug Busvine in Berlin ; Writing by Josephine Mason; Editing by Bill Berkrot, Edwina Gibbs and Timothy Heritage
+Additional reporting by Kate Kelland in London, Julie Steenhuysen in Chicago and Doug Busvine in Berlin; Writing by Josephine Mason; Editing by Bill Berkrot, Edwina Gibbs, Timothy Heritage and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.